MOTORCYCLING IN ICELAND HIGHLIGHTS

 Getting Blown Over

-It was on day seven that we really felt the force of angry Icelandic weather.
+Day seven was when we truly felt the wrath of Icelandic weather.

 My Turn

-I landed on the floor and rolled over, a little stunned because it happened so quickly.
-It was comical really, but also a little scary, I mean, that wind was brutal.
-The adrenaline was pumping, and we all just wanted off the hilltop.
+I landed hard and rolled over, a little stunned.
+It happened so fast.
+Comical, really, but also a bit scary.
+That wind was brutal.
+Adrenaline pumping, we just wanted off that hilltop.

 The damage?
-A broken hand guard on the 1200, and a bit of cracked plastic on mine (I did much more damage on that Adventure Bike Training course!), along with a bit of surface bruising from landing in the (thankfully quite soft) dirt.
-Those GSs are built well, no doubt about that.
+A broken hand guard on the 1200, some cracked plastic on mine (I did worse on that Adventure Bike Training course!), and a few surface bruises from landing in the thankfully soft dirt.
+Those GSs are built tough, no doubt about that.

-We got back in motion and rode the next 30 or 40 miles of dirt doing our best to enjoy the scenery as we went, whilst concentrating hard on trying to predict the gusts.
-Writing about it now, I find myself struggling to convey the drama and fear, but it’s all gone for me now – it’s simply a weird memory that no-one else will ever understand.
-A bit like riding through a sandstorm in Death Valley, which is another strange on-the-edge memory of mine.
+We got moving again and rode the next 30 or 40 miles of dirt, doing our best to enjoy the scenery while trying to predict the gusts.
+Writing about it now, I struggle to convey the drama and fear.
+It’s become one of those strange, surreal memories, much like riding through a sandstorm in Death Valley.
+You had to be there.

 Splodz Blogz | Motorcycling in Iceland - Riding on the 500